Landmark Cinemas

-Landmark Cinema of Canada Inc. is a Canadian cinema chain.
-Based in Calgary, Alberta, Landmark operates 40 theatres with 325 screens, primarily in Ontario and western Canada.
+Landmark Cinemas Canada LP. is a Canadian cinema chain.
+Based in Calgary, Alberta, Landmark operates 36 theatres with 299 screens, primarily in Ontario and western Canada.
 Its holdings include much of the former Empire Theatres chain which it acquired in late 2013, and some Famous Players locations divested as part of that chain's purchase by Cineplex Entertainment.
 Landmark is the second-largest cinema chain in Canada after Cineplex.
-It was acquired by Belgium company Kinepolis in 2017 for $123 million.
+It was acquired by Belgian company Kinepolis in 2017 for $123 million.

 History

 Landmark Cinemas is the umbrella name originally covering the holdings of Towne Cinemas, Rokemay Cinemas, and occasionally May Theatres.
 It was adopted in 1974 after the purchase of Rothstein Theatres, which was the first big expansion for the company, adding about 15 locations (some closed immediately or sold and were never operated by Landmark).